HIOTio/HIOTProto/specification.md

 #### Role: Commander

-A commander is a local user-interface for the deployment.
-Unlike the UI component specified as part of the cloud-side, a Commander can communicate directly with specific aggregators and brokers via their messaging topics and subscriptions.
+A commander provides an offline or local interface for the deployment.
+Unlike the component specified as part of the cloud-side, a Commander can communicate directly with specific aggregators and delegators via their messaging topics and subscriptions.

+This allows for local (i.e. independent of the cloud-side components) interaction and monitoring of the real-world environment

 In our selected use-case, a Commander would likely take the form of a wall mounted touchscreen to control and monitor the environment in the